swamil5504/Final_project_IBM_DataScience/README.md

-# Final_project_IBM_DataScience

-Extracting essential data from a dataset and displaying it is a necessary part of data science; therefore individuals can make correct decisions based on the data.
-In this assignment, you will extract some stock data, you will then display this data in a graph.
+For my final project in the IBM Data Science course, I acquired valuable skills in extracting stock data and visualizing it in the form of a graph.